morauszkia/coding-notes/protocols/http.md

 == JavaScript/TypeScript

 In JavaScript (and TypeScript) the `fetch` API can be used to make HTTP requests.
 In the browser the `fetch()` function is available to us.
 The function takes a [URL](./uri) as its first parameter, and a `settings` object as the second parameter.
 By default `fetch` will send a `GET` request.
-The response can be parsed using the `.json()` method.
+The response, which is typically in [JSON](./data#json) can be parsed using the `.json()` method.
 These are asynchronous functions, therefore `.then()` with a callback function that receives the resolved Promise, or `await` should be used to wait until the Promises are resolved.

 Http requests can run into errors (e.g. if a server is down), so you should handle potential errors in your code, e.g. with `try/catch` blocks.
 If you use the `.then` syntax for handling promises, `.catch()` can be used with a callback function to handle potential errors.